 Type of services Nature and timing of satisfaction of performance obligations, including significant payment terms ATM & Card related fees The Bank provides ATM & Card related services to customers including ATM deposit and withdrawal services, card merchant transactions, currency conversion, maintenance/servicing fee, etc. Transaction-based fees for interchange, foreign currency conversions and card transaction related fees are charged to the customer's account when the transaction takes place.
 Servicing fees are charged on a monthly basis and are based on fixed rates reviewed at least annually by the Bank.
 Type of services Nature and timing of satisfaction of performance obligations, including significant payment terms Account service fees Fees for ongoing account management are charged to the customer's account on a monthly basis.
 The Bank sets the rates separately for retail and corporate banking customers in each jurisdiction on an annual basis.
-'Deferred Income' as included under 'Other liabilities' in the statement of financial position, represents the Bank's obligation to transfer services to a customer related to overdraft facilities maintenance for which the Bank has received consideration (or an amount of consideration is due) from the customer.
+Deferred Income' as included under 'Other liabilities' in the statement of financial position, represents the Bank's obligation to transfer services to a customer related to overdraft facilities maintenance for which the Bank has received consideration (or an amount of consideration is due) from the customer.
 A liability for unearned fees and commissions is recognised when the payment is made or the payment is due (whichever is earlier).
 Unearned fees and commissions are recognised as revenue when (or as) the Bank performs.
 Payments transfer fees The Bank provides payment transfer services to its retail and corporate clients, including national and international settlement of payments.
 The Bank sets the rates separately for retail and corporate banking customers at least on an annual basis.
+Transaction-based fees for payments transfer services are charged to the customer's account when the transaction takes place.

-24. GAINS OR (-) LOSSES ON FINANCIAL ASSETS AND LIABILITIES
+23. GAINS OR (-) LOSSES ON FINANCIAL ASSETS AND LIABILITIES

-2022 2021 Gains or losses on economic hedge derivatives (BB derivatives) 544 167 Gains or losses on non-trading financial assets mandatorily at fair value through profit or loss (927) (129) Exchange differences (gain or loss) 98 12 Total gains or losses on financial assets and liabilities (285) 50
+2023 2022 Gains or losses on economic hedge derivatives (BB derivatives) 115 544 Gains or losses on non-trading financial assets mandatorily at fair value through profit or loss 1,156 (927) Exchange differences (gain or loss) 158 98 Total gains or losses on financial assets and liabilities 1,429 (285)